 Welcome to the website of the Bath & Borders branch of CAMRA, the Campaign for Real Ale.

-Even though many, if not most, of our pubs are now open, due to the latest Covid-19 rules, we can still not have CAMRA socials and meetings inside, or outside, pubs.
+As from April 12th pubs can open (see below), in outside areas only, and only six people in a group at a table.
+Therefore we can still not have normal CAMRA socials and meetings in pubs.
 However we will be holding a Zoom meeting on Wednesday at 8.30 pm, on a weekly basis, to help us get together in these troubled and strange times.

 You can stay as long as you like, up to the closing hour, and drink whatever you have in the house!